haru-same-same/g4work/README.md

 # Sampling calorimeter simulation program on Geant4

 This program is sampling calorimeter simulation program based on Geant4-ExampleB4a.
-Particulary,this program focusing on the event that particle(ex.mu-) decays at the center of the box constituted by scintillators and absorbers.
+Particulary, this program focusing on the event that particle(ex.mu-) decays at the center of the box constituted by scintillators and absorbers.

 ## Testing environment

 - Ubuntu 18.04 LTS
 - Geant4 v4.10.04-p02
 - ROOT 6.14.04

+## Usage

+In order to change the position of particle gun easily, I commented out
+`fParticleGun->SetParticlePosition(G4ThreeVector(0., 0., -worldZHalfLength));`
+in g4work/B4/B4a/src/B4PrimaryGeneratorAction.cc line 101.
+Therefore ,firstly you should set gun position in your macro file like
+`/gun/position 0 0 0 m`.

 ## What I changed before first commit